 The Unaudited Pro Forma Consolidated Financial Information presented in this Prospectus relating (i) to Takeaway.com is derived without material adjustments from (a) the IFRS 2018 Consolidated Financial Statements and (b) the H1 2019 Consolidated Financial Statements; (ii) to Just Eat is derived from (a) the Just Eat 2018 Consolidated Financial Statements and (b) the Just Eat H1 2019 Consolidated Financial Statements; and (iii) to the German Delivery Hero Businesses is derived from the unaudited IFRS management accounts of Delivery Hero Germany GmbH and Foodora GmbH.
-The Takeaway.com IFRS 2018 Consolidated Financial Statements and H1 2019 Consolidated Financial Statements, and the Just Eat 2018 Consolidated Financial Statements and H1 2019 Consolidated Financial Statements have been audited and unmodified audit opinions have been published.
-The historical financial statements and the unaudited management accounts are presented in accordance with IFRS as adopted by the EU.
-The Unaudited Pro Forma Consolidated Financial Information presented in this Prospectus should be read in conjunction with the IFRS 2018
+The Takeaway.com IFRS 2018 Consolidated Financial Statements and H1 2019 Consolidated Financial Statements, and the Just Eat 2018 Consolidated Financial Statements and H1 2019 Consolid

-Consolidated Financial Statements, the H1 2019 Consolidated Financial Statements, the Just Eat 2018 Consolidated Financial Statements, the Just Eat H1 2019 Consolidated Financial Statements and the accompanying notes thereto and the other information contained in or incorporated by reference into this Prospectus.
+Pro Forma Consolidated Financial Information presented in this Prospectus should be read in conjunction with the IFRS 2018 Consolidated Financial Statements, the H1 2019 Consolidated Financial Statements, the Just Eat 2018 Consolidated Financial Statements, the Just Eat H1 2019 Consolidated Financial Statements and the accompanying notes thereto and the other information contained in or incorporated by reference into this Prospectus.

 Just Eat reported and recognized expenses in its income statements using a classification system based on the function of the expenses that were recorded.
 For the purpose of the Unaudited Pro Forma Consolidated Financial Information, the presentation of the income statement of Just Eat has changed to report such expenses by nature, in accordance with the presentation of the income statement of Takeaway.com.
 These reclassifications do not impact the total comprehensive loss for the year ended 31 December 2018 or shareholders' equity as of 30 June 2019.
 The Unaudited Pro Forma Consolidated Financial Information also reflects the application of pro forma adjustments based upon an initial analysis to determine whether there are any significant differences between the accounting policies of Takeaway.com and Just Eat as further described below.
-At this time, Takeaway.com is not aware of any differences that would have a material effect on the Unaudited Pro Forma Consolidated Financial Information.
+At this time, Takeaway.com is not aware of any differences that would have a material effect on the Unaudited Pro Forma Consolidated Financial Information Recognized to the Statement of Statement of Statement and Statement of Takeaway.com is not aware of any differences that would have a material effect on the Unaudited Pro Forma Consolidated Financial Information Recognized to the Statement of Stat